Arch-ive/Seasoned-Recipes/content/recipe/main/Curry/Massaman Lamb Shanks/index.md

 - Put the dish in the oven to cook for 2 hours.
 After this time has passed remove the lid and turn the shanks and coat with the sauce.
 Continue to cook for a further 1hr.

->With the lid off the sauce will reduce and the exposed shanks will get colour so turn them every 20-30min so they get colour on all sides.
+>With the lid off the sauce will reduce and the exposed shanks will bake so turn them every 20-30min so they get colour on all sides.
 Add more water if it's getting to low (dropping below half the height of the shank).

 {{< gallery >}}
   <img src="gallery/b1.jpg" class="grid-w33" />